Hr-kutsarov/mlt-mern/README.md

 I only get the data properties that I need hence reducing data size and secondly GraphQL has built-in state management storage.

+However the FullCalendar view caused problem with rerendering (maybe) and the client broke in a way that it did not display any data fetched from the server.
+So I switched to Axios.
+The schemas, queries and mutations remain intact in this project for future reference.

 ## Why MongoDB and not PostgreSQL for example?

 There is no need for relational databases.
 Event has time and place, User has ID.
 Ticket is created by combining the time and place with the user's unique identifiers.
 User can access their profile and extend the ticket so it can be scanned at venues.